 Analysis / Bias

 In review, PubMed is designed similar to Google with a search bar for seeking medical terms.
 You type in the medical term and the search engine produces medical research and studies on that topic.
 For example, a search for “diabetes” produces research from The Journal of Critical Care Early central diabetes insipidus: An ominous sign in post-cardiac arrest patients.
-In general, PubMed searches mostly peer-reviewed science and therefore is considered a Very-High factual source.
+In general, PubMed searches mostly peer-reviewed credible science and therefore is considered a High factual source.
+Although, there are exceptions, see below.

 Failed Fact Checks